Fedwire and CHIPS – All You Need to Know about Large Transactions in the US

 Fedwire and CHIPS (Clearing House Interbank Payments System) are both cornerstone parts of the local payment rail system of the USA.

-Fedwire is the electronic funds transfer system created by the Federal Reserve to settle the country’s digital transactions.
-CHIPS is an exclusive tool used by a select group of major financial institutions to net interbank settlements to cut the cost of transfers made on Fedwire or SWIFT
+Fedwire is the electronic funds transfer system created by the Federal Reserve to settle large digital transactions within the country.
+CHIPS is an exclusive tool used by a select group of major financial institutions to net interbank settlements to cut the cost of transfers made on Fedwire.

-While most small—to mid-size consumer and business transactions are handled through ACH transfers, CHIPS and Fedwire efficiently handle high-value transfers.
+While most small- to mid-size consumer and business transactions are handled through ACH transfers or newer systems like FedNow, CHIPS and Fedwire efficiently handle high-value transfers.

-These Clearing and Settlement Systems are created specifically to move large sums of money between banks, mainly inside the United States.
+These Clearing and Settlement Systems are created specifically to move large sums of money between U.S. banks and for international transactions settled in USD.

 What is Fedwire?